What Gives Joy to El Elyon our Father?

 Dwight learned he could be salt.
 Because of the Godly life Dwight eventually lived, Sam saw something he wanted.
 Dwight’s being the salt of the earth meant he broke up fallow heart ground through prayer and deliberately planted just the right amount of salt.
 This salt-seed melted and softened a hard, cold heart—cleansed and healed, while preserving a soul for the kingdom of heaven.

 If you enjoyed this excerpt from my book, GOD Who Are You?
 AND Who Am I?
-Knowing and Experiencing God by His Hebrew Names, I invite you to sign up for my FREE eCourse bonus to the book at the link below: LEARN MORE
+Knowing and Experiencing God by His Hebrew Names, I invite you to sign up for my FREE eCourse bonus to the book at the link above, or: LEARN MORE